termsurf/base-book/text/parsers/bytes.md

-# Parsing Bytes in BaseLink
+# Parsing Bytes in BaseNote

 ## How parsing works